AustinXDLiu/vim_config/README.md

 	a.
 In dir ~/.vim/bundle, run 'git clone git://github.com/altercation/vim-colors-solarized.git'.
 	b.
 Run 'cp -r ~/.vim/bundle/vim-colors-solarized/colors ~/.vim/'.

-4. Copy this file as .vimrc to dir ~/.
+4. Create a soft link for vimrc as ~/.vimrc.

 5. Run vim, then use command :PluginInstall to install those modules.

-6. If you want to install YouCompleteMe, read the following steps:
+6. If you want to install YouCompleteMe, read the following steps:(Reference website http://www.jianshu.com/p/d908ce81017a?nomobile=yes)
 	a.
 Make sure you have the dependance package, run the command as below:
 		'sudo apt-get install build-essential cmake python-dev'
 	b.
 Download llvm+clang-3.9, http://releases.llvm.org/download.html, download the Pre-Built Binaries version. unzip, and copy the bin/ etc to /usr/local.